Scroll Down for Page Content

 - If entrance counseling is received and satisfied, then counseling is already done.

-- If entrance counseling is required, then follow the link below to complete the counseling.
+- If entrance counseling is required, then follow this link to complete the Entrance Counseling.

 - Log into your accessBCC account

 - Under "My Quick Links", click "Financial Aid"

 - Click "My Award Information"